buildalpha0131/dsp/lessons/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

->> I have run the following set of codes to compute Cohen's d for **totalwgt_lb**. <br> The calculated result was -0.0887, compared to 0.0289 for the difference in pregnancy length, so the effect is ~3x stronger. <br />
+>> I have run the following set of codes to compute Cohen's d for **totalwgt_lb**. <br> The calculated result was -0.0887, compared to 0.0289 for the difference in pregnancy length, so the effect is ~3x stronger. <br /> dfad

 ```
 preg = nsfg.ReadFemPreg()